wa2elgomaa/nodejs-reactjs/readme.md

 # Overview
-The app is using NodeJS & ReactJS framework
+The app is using
+- NodeJS
+- ReactJS framework
+- MongoDB - Mongoose
+- JWT Token
+- Passport for Authentication

+# Use case
+This is a sample products store , With a demo content added to mongo db
 - Anyone can get all items stored in the database.
 - A user can make an order of items.
 - When a user sets an order, he should receive a confirmation email.